Purdue-CS193/homework-0-vpopesc/index.md

-# Victor Popescu First CS193 Homework
+# Victor Popescu's First CS193 Homework
+Things I like about CS193
+- no exams
+- quizzes and activities
+- easy to understand lectures